lanl-remote-contour/fuse0/README.md

 This codebase is authored by an employee of Triad National Security, LLC which operates Los Alamos National Laboratory for the U.S. Department of Energy/National Nuclear Security Administration.

+This code is associated with the paper:

+Qing Zheng, Brian Atkinson, Jason Lee, Daoce Wang, and Gary Grider.
+2025.
+Secure In-Storage Execution of VTK Workloads on Modern Parallel NFS Data Servers.
+In Workshops of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC Workshops '25), November 16–21, 2025, St Louis, MO, USA.
+ACM, New York, NY, USA, 7 pages. https://doi.org/10.1145/3731599.3767510.